 Don’t Judge a Book by its Movie is a feature on The Candid Cover spotlighting and reviewing book to movie adaptations.

 Are you ready for all of the 2020 YA book to movie adaptations that are releasing?
 While we all know that the book is usually better than the book, there is a lot to look forward to.
 Many of the YA book to movie adaptations are coming to streaming services in 2020 and it will make watching all of these upcoming films that much easier.
 Here is a list of the 2020 YA book to movie adaptations that you should add to your TBR.
 Continue reading

 What If It’s Us by Becky Albertalli and Adam Silvera is a book that is at the same time profound and adorable, and the main characters are each likeable.
 I especially enjoyed seeing both the authors’ signature styles come through at times, and their work fits together nicely.
 I had extremely high hopes for this one, and it is safe to say that I was not disappointed.
 Continue reading

-I have been dying for Leah on the Offbeat by Becky Albertalli ever since I finished Simon vs. the Homo Sapiens Agenda long ago.
+Leah on the Offbeat by Becky Albertalli is a book I have been excited for ever since I finished Simon vs. the Homo Sapiens Agenda long ago.
 This book is everything I had hoped for, and it follows Leah who is navigating senior year and bisexuality.
 Leah is so likeable, and the friendship in the book is goals.
 It is safe to say that this story does not disappoint.
 Continue reading